Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 # ResourcePackSelectionAnnouncements
 ### Text below is a one time tutorial type of thing! [glyph:"E95B"]
 Select from your resource packs from the list below and begin processing them in bulk, tune, delete, or export!
-Use the clear selection button in the main window to clear your selections.
+Use the clear selection button in the main window to clear your selections or by hitting confirm without selecting any packs.